Travis

 Be sure to set up the principal and resources according to your needs.

-S3 ACL with bucket policy #
+Set S3 ACL with Bucket Policy #

 Another way to set ACL for your artifacts is via a S3 bucket policy.